 For New Hampshire Residents

 Betonline is truly one of the most reputable online sportsbooks that are still servicing the US market as of 2018.
 They have been around for over a decade and are one of only a handful of sportsbooks that are top shelf operations.
 They just updated their bonus for 2017 - 2018 football season which now includes a 50% deposit bonus for new players up to $2500.
-You will also find a variety of options for betting on Super Bowl 52, including live betting features and some exceptional prop bets.
+You will also find a variety of wagering options, including live betting features and some exceptional prop bets.

 Is Online Sports Betting Legal In New Hampshire?